 - Data consultant

 - Process improvement head or specialist

-Besides setting the search criteria based on one of the abovementioned data analytics professionals, the recruitment department should suss out some essential core skills from likely candidates.
+Besides setting the search criteria based on one of the above mentioned data analytics professionals, the recruitment department should suss out some essential core skills from likely candidates.

 Besides the boost by its Prime Minister Shinzo Abe’s ‘Abenomics’, the Japanese market is looking strong in the areas of online and digital marketing.
 With it, the need to make sense of the big data that comes with it, from customer preference to buying habits, drive the demand for proven professionals with strong data analytics skills.

 Hoping to build a career as a data analyst?
 Getting better at the job is just as essential.
 Understanding the latest data analysis methodology and process is a constant learning process.

-For employers and employees alike, do not neglect the soft skill aspect.
+For employers and employees alike, do not neglect the soft skills.
 This is especially important when one needs to communicate the meaning behind the numbers.

 The truth is, there is no lack of big data analytics professionals, what with the focus on using data to do effective marketing, not just offline but also digitally via social media platforms.

 If anything, the market is stronger than ever for IT professionals.
-The abovementioned points are a primer to get you started on understanding the nuances and need for big data analytics.
+The above mentioned points are a primer to get you started on understanding the nuances and need for big data analytics.
 And more importantly, how you can fit into the bigger picture.